 ACTIVE-HALT mode is the lowest power consumption mode of the MCU with a real time clock available.
-It is entered by executing the 'HALT' instruction when the OIE bit of the Main Clock Controller Status register (MCCSR) is set (see section 10.2 on page 57 for more details on the MCCSR register).
+It is entered by executing the 'HALT' instruction when the OIE bit of the Main Clock Controller Status register (MCCSR) is set (see section 10.2 on page 58 for more details on the MCCSR register).

 The MCU can exit ACTIVE-HALT mode on reception of an MCC/RTC interrupt or a RESET.
+In ROM devices, external interrupts can be used to wake-up the MCU.
 When exiting ACTIVE-HALT mode by means of an interrupt, no 256 or 4096 CPU cycle delay occurs.
-The CPU resumes operation by servicing the interrupt or by fetching the reset vector which woke it up (see Figure 28).
+The CPU resumes operation by servicing the interrupt or by fetching the reset vector which woke it up (see Figure 27).